LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

   In this case, more changes are required, as the configuration file is loaded from the file system.
   This logic must be removed in order to use the added meta data in the input parameter instead.

-After these customization steps, it is possible to execute both projects one after the other and all required configuration parameters are contained in the data structure looped through the individual steps as meta data.
+After these customisation steps, it is possible to execute both projects one after the other and all required configuration parameters are contained in the data structure looped through the individual steps as meta data.
 This also maps the functionality of a project file, which can be executed or passed on repeatedly.

 This also fulfills the goal of making individual user-created algorithms interchangeable.